Learn the best techniques for ensuring you receive an accurate blood pressure reading, at home or in the doctor’s office, with my guidelines.

 Research has shown that the results of your blood pressure test can be affected if your pressure is taken while you’re sitting on an exam table without arm or back support, or while your feet are dangling instead of being on the floor.
-Standards adopted by the American Heart Association—and I agree with them—therefore call for patients to be:
+Standards adopted by the American Heart Association—and I agree with them—include:

-A bare arm should be resting on a table so that when the cuff is placed on the upper portion of that arm it is at “heart level”
+- The patient's bare arm should rest on the table so that when the cuff is placed on the upper portion of that arm it is at “heart level”.